-Penn# 0217 Q CS PRINCIPLES OF COMPUTING (First Level Course for Computer Science Pathway) Semesters: 2 Credits: 2 Grade Level: 9-12 Counts as 3rd science course Weight: 4.5 DOE# 7183 Ivy Tech-SDEV 120 Computing Logic College Credits: 3

-Principles of Computing provides students the opportunity to explore how computers can be used in a wide variety of settings.
+Penn# 0217 Q ¥ CS PRINCIPLES OF COMPUTING (First Level Course for Computer Science Pathway) Semesters: 2 Credits: 2 Grade Level: 9-12 Counts as 3rd science course Weight: 4.5 DOE# 7183 Ivy Tech-SDEV 120 Computing Logic students the opportunity to explore how computers can be used in a wide variety of settings.
 This course is designed for students with no previous background in computer science.
 The course will begin by exploring trends of computing and the necessary skills to implement information systems.
 Some sample topics include: operating systems, database technology, cybersecurity, and cloud implementations.
 Students will also have the opportunity to utilize basic skills programming to develop scripts designed to solve problems JavaScript using and Python programming languages.
 Students will learn about algorithms, logic development and flowcharting.